 The Global Covenant of Mayors for Climate and Energy Alliance (GCoM) is the "world's largest alliance of cities and local governments with a shared long-term vision of promoting and supporting voluntary action to combat climate change and move to a low emissions, climate resilient future1."
-The GCoM includes cities and partners in more than 10,000 cities across 120 countries that share a long-term vision of supporting voluntary action to combat climate change.
+The GCoM includes cities and partners in more than 10,000 cities across 120 countries that share a long-term vision of supporting voluntary action to combat climate to combat climate enter the share a long-term vision of supporting voluntary action to combat climate change.